-How is the common fungus that appears everywhere – otherwise known as Aspergillus fumigatus – life-threatening for those who are immunosuppressed?
+How can the common fungus that appears everywhere – otherwise known as Aspergillus fumigatus – weaken the immune system’s defenses and be life-threatening for those who are immunosuppressed?

-It was previously known that the fungus A. fumigatus – also known as the dark gray mold that grows anywhere with spores that cling to wallpaper, floors and even mattresses – can cause major problems for those who are immunosuppressed.
+The fungus Aspergillus fumigatus – also known as the dark gray mold that grows anywhere with spores that cling to wallpaper, floors and even mattresses – can cause major problems for those who are immunosuppressed.
 However, the mechanism by which it works was shrouded in mystery, at least until now.

 An international team of researchers led by Oliver Werz (Friedrich Schiller University; Jena, Germany) has discovered just how this fungus, whose spores are not a problem for healthy people, can be life-threatening for those with a compromised immune system, for example as caused by a disease such as AIDS.